-- 9.9.1 Moving targets which present at least a portion of the highest scoring area when at rest (either before or after initial activation), or which continuously appear and disappear for the duration of a competitor's attempt at a COF, will always incur failure to engage shoot at and/or miss penalties, except when Rule 9.2.4.5 applies (exception see Rule 9.2.4.5). - 9.9.2 Moving targets, which do not comply with the above criteria, will not incur failure to engage shoot at or miss penalties unless a competitor fails to activate the mechanism which initiates the target movement. - 9.9.3 Moving targets will always incur failure to shoot at and miss penalties if a competitor fails to activate the mechanism, which initiates the target movement. - 9.9.3 Stationary targets which become partially or wholly concealed by action of a moving no-shoot or vision barrier are subject to the same criteria above in respect of the application of failure to engage and/or miss penalties.
+- 9.9.1.
+Moving targets which present at least a portion of the highest scoring area when at rest (either before or after initial activation), or which continuously appear and disappear for the duration of a competitor's attempt at a COF, will always incur failure to engage and/or miss penalties except when Rule 9.2.4.5 applies. - 9.9.2.
+Moving targets, which do not comply with the above criteria, will not incur failure to engage or miss penalties unless a competitor fails to activate the mechanism which initiates the target movement. - 9.9.3.
+Stationary targets which become partially or wholly concealed by action of a moving no-shoot or vision barrier are subject to the same criteria above in respect of the application of failure to engage and/or miss penalties.

-9.10 Official Time
+9.10.
+Official Time

-- 9.10.1 Only the timing device operated by a Range Officer must be used to record the official elapsed time of a competitor's attempt at a course of fire.
-If a timing device is faulty, a competitor whose attempt cannot be credited with an accurate time will be required to reshoot the stage. - 9.10.2 If, in the opinion of an Arbitration Committee, the time credited to a competitor for a course of fire is deemed to be unrealistic, the competitor will be required to reshoot the course of fire (see Rule 9.7.4). - 9.10.3 A competitor who reacts to a start signal but, for any reason, does not continue their attempt at the course of fire and fails to have an official time recorded on the timing device operated by the Range Officer, will be given a zero time and zero score for that course of fire.
+- 9.10.1.
+Only the timing device operated by a Range Officer must be used to record the official elapsed time of a competitor's attempt at a course of fire.
+If a timing device is faulty, a competitor whose attempt cannot be credited with an accurate time will be required to reshoot the stage. - 9.10.2.
+If, in the opinion of an Arbitration Committee, the time credited to a competitor for a course of fire is deemed to be unrealistic, the competitor will be required to reshoot the course of fire (see Rule 9.7.4). - 9.10.3.
+A competitor who reacts to a start signal but, for any reason, does not continue their attempt at the course of fire and fails to have an official time recorded on the timing device operated by the Range Officer, will be given a zero time and zero score for that course of fire.

-9.11 Scoring Programs
+9.11.
+Scoring Programs

-9.11.1 The scoring programs approved by IPSC are the Match Scoring System (MSS) and Windows® Match Scoring System (WinMSS).
+9.11.1.
+The scoring programs approved by IPSC are the Match Scoring System (MSS) and Windows® Match Scoring System (WinMSS).
 No other scoring program must be used for any IPSC sanctioned match without the prior written approval of the Regional Director of the host Region.
 In the case of MSS and WinMSS the most recent versions of the scoring programs available from the IPSC website are to be used.